home-assistant/home-assistant.io/source/_integrations/dlib_face_identify.markdown

     title: Configuration file
 ---

-The `dlib_face_identify` image processing platform allows you to use the [Dlib](http://www.dlib.net/) through Home Assistant.
+The `dlib_face_identify` image processing {% term integration %} allows you to use the [Dlib](http://www.dlib.net/) through Home Assistant.
 This platform allow you to identify persons on camera and fire an event with identify persons.

 For using the result inside an automation rule, take a look at the [integration](/integrations/image_processing/) page.